DataBiosphere/transporter/agents/README.md

 sbt:transporter> transporter-aws-to-gcp-agent/reStop
 ```

+While it's possible to run an agent on its own, the only way to submit messages to it is to
-You can then submit transfers to the queue via the Manager's Swagger UI, and see progress
+[run the Manager](../manager/README.md#running-locally).
+You can then submit transfers to the
-messages begin to be logged by the agent.
+agent via the Manager's Swagger UI.